-In 1859, Dante Gabriel Rossetti painted Bocca Baciata and it was a radical change in style.
-Afterwards his work gravitated towards images of a single female, quite often depicted from the bust up and surrounded by flowers, jewelry and other symbolic objects.
+In 1859, Dante Gabriel Rossetti painted Bocca Baciata and it was a radical change for him in style.
+Afterwards, his work gravitated towards images of a single female, quite often depicted from the bust up and surrounded by flowers, jewelry, and other symbolic objects.

 Why am I talking so much about Bocca Baciata when this post is about Regina Cordium?
 I don’t think I can talk about one without the other, because as Kirsty Stonell Walker puts it in this post about Fanny,”she provides a bridge between the water-coloured maidens of Lizzie Siddal’s time and the dark brooding damsels of the reign of Jane [Morris].”
 His work on Bocca Baciata has a definite influence on Regina Cordium.